iboux-automation/python_db_course_recovery/README.md

 - Dry run (no writes): `python cli.py --dry-run`
 - Apply changes: `python cli.py`
 - Optional `--verbose` for debug-level logging (includes per-row update logs; can be very chatty).
-- Procfile runs the same script by default: `worker: python -u cli.py`.
+- Procfile defaults to dry run: `worker: python -u cli.py --dry-run`.
+Remove `--dry-run` there when you want to apply changes.

 Normalization rules
 - Keep as-is when already exactly `No show` or `Less than 24 hours cancellation`.